apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.12.rst

 Upgrade Steps:

 #.
+Check any customisations and integrations
+#.
 Upload the |sysvm64-version| System VM template if not already using it.
 #.
 Backup CloudStack database (MySQL)
 #.
 Add package repository for MySQL connector
 #.
 Upgrade CloudStack management server(s)
 #.
 Update hypervisors specific dependencies

+.. include:: _customisation_warnings.rst

 .. warning::
     If you are not already using the |sysvm64-version| System VM template you will need to